ajoz/makau/doc/architecture/decisions/0003-handling-capabilities-for-not-the-active-player.md

 class Turn(
     val previous: Player,
     val active: Player,
-    val next: Player
+    val next: Player,
+    val order: CyclicList<Player>
 )

 class Game(
     val current: Player,
-    val turn: Turn,
+    val turn: Turn
-    val players: List<Player>
 )

+Its much more clear what certain information is about this way.
+A clear distinction between two domains begings to rise, there is a "turn domain" and a "play domain" making the game as a whole.

+## Decision

+Solution #2 will be used as it creates a distinction between certain concepts of the game.

 ## Consequences

-What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.
+A specific language begins to form that describes the game and exposes some conceptual domains.
+They will be named and won't be implict.